Peering Behind the Shield: Guardrail Identification in Large Language Models: Ablation Study

-\mypara{Influence of Normal Questions} We first conduct an ablation study on the influence of the normal query set $\mathcal{Q}$, which is used as the starting point for adversarial prompt optimization. \autoref{table:influence_query} shows the refusal rates of LlamaGuard3-specifc input guard test.
-We find that without the query set, the test on agents equipped with guardrails other than LlamaGuard3 achieves even higher refusal rates.
-For example, the refusal rate of \method without a normal query set achieves 0.92 on the agent with LlamaGuard3, while it is 0.66 for \method with the query set.
-This indicates that adversarial optimization is more difficult with a query set.
-However, the refusal rate of \method without a normal query set on other guardrails still remains high, even higher than that on the agent with LlamaGuard3, leading to the failure of the identification.
-For instance, its refusal rate on the agent with LlamaGuard is 0.98, 0.06 higher than that on the agent with LlamaGuard3.
-This means that \method without a normal query set mistakes that LlamaGuard3 is used in the agent only equipped with WildGuard as its input guardrail.
+\mypara{Query Set} We further explore the influence of the normal query set $Q$, which serves as the starting point for adversarial prompt optimization.
+Besides the original query set we used in the main experiments, we construct two additional datasets: (1) randomly select 50 samples from the Alpaca dataset~\cite{stanford_alpaca}, and (2) use GPT 5.2~\cite{GPT5.2} to randomly generate 50 questions (Synthetic) based on the original query set. \Cref{table:influence_query} shows the refusal rates of LlamaGuard3-specifc input guard test without or with different query sets.
+Results show that our \method achieves comparable and robust performance with different query sets, which indicates robustness to the query set and our flexibility.
+Further, we find that without the query set, the test on agents equipped with guardrails other than LlamaGuard3 achieves even higher refusal rates.
+For instance, the refusal rate on the LlamaGuard-agent is 0.98, 0.06 higher than that on the LlamaGuard3-agent.
+This means that \method without $Q$ mistakes that LlamaGuard3 is used in the WildGuard-agent.
 In this sense, we address the importance of the query set as the initial guidance for adversarial optimization.